bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 would say <b>tabs.forEach</b> like this.
 This is the <b>forEach</b> method.
 The <b>forEach</b> method, again, it&apos;s an array method, so it works on arrays.
-We do <b>tabs.forEach</b>, and we pass in a <b>callback</b> function that runs.
+We do <b>tabs.forEach</b>, and we pass in a <b>callback</b> function that runs.</p>

-This function takes a variable that&apos;s going to work on each element and tabs and you can call it Eachtab, where you can call it tab.
+<p>This function takes a variable that&apos;s going to work on each element and
+tabs and you can call it Eachtab, where you can call it tab.
 I&apos;m just going to call and tab.
 It&apos;s going to do something with tab.
 It&apos;s going to go through each of the tabs and do something with tab.
 What are we going to do here?
-We&apos;re going to say, okay tab.addEventListener, and we&apos;re going to do click.
+We&apos;re going to say, okay tab.addEventListener, and we&apos;re going to do click.</p>

-Then we&apos;re going to run this selectTab down here.
-This piece of code is doing exactly the same thing as this for loop here.
+<p>Then we&apos;re going to run this selectTab down here.
+This piece of code is
+doing exactly the same thing as this for loop here.
 You could either comment this out or deleted altogether and just use the forEach method here that will allow us to add an EventListener to each tab.
 I just think it&apos;s a little bit easier to read.
-Again, we&apos;ll get into this more later, but this is a good place to introduce it.
+Again, we&apos;ll get into this more later, but this is a good place to introduce it.</p>

-We can do the same thing down here in place of this for loop down here as well.
+<p>We can do the same thing down here in place of this for loop down here
+as well.
 We get even just paste this in, but instead of adding an event listener, we can just do this instead.
 But instead of tabs dash, the square bracket i, it&apos;s just tab, tab.removesAttribute class.
 Again, we&apos;re just replacing this for loop with that.
 That should work just as well as before.
 Let&apos;s go over just test this really carefully here.
 If I refresh this and test it, you can see that it&apos;s working exactly the same as it did before.
-You can get rid of these things here.
+You can get rid of these things here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 274. function selecttab event, remove attributes (165) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">